fnalacceleratormodeling/synergia2-provisioning/devel-3-on-wc/creating-a-new-environment.md

 HOME=/work1/accelsim/spack-shared-v2 srun -A accelsim  --cpus-per-task=20  --unbuffered --pty  --partition=gpu_gce /bin/bash -l
 ```

+Next, check to see if you have any directory containing `/nashome` in your `PATH`.
+If you do,
+you must remove it from `PATH` before trying to create any spack environment.
+The presence of
+such a directory in `PATH` can lead to that directory becoming embedded in spack metadata, which
+in turn can lead to hard-to-diagnose build failures.

 Next we load the required modules, and make available spack and the most recent cmake:

 ```